coverclock/com-diag-diminuto/README.md

 which in this case really means that there are no emphemeral ports left to assign.
-The speed of recycling ports is limited by the round-trip latency between the connected hosts when the socket is closed, and it is easy for the unit test to get ahead of that.
+The speed of recycling ports is limited by the round-trip latency between the connected hosts (even when it is the same host on both ends) when the socket is closed, and it is easy for the unit test to get ahead of that.
 I address this by putting some delay between the receiving a request and sending a response in the server thread, simulating some workload.
 (Diminuto does support the REUSE PORT socket option, but this isn't quite it's intended purpose.)

 ## Memory